opencv/opencv/modules/features2d/doc/feature_detection_and_description.rst

     :param threshold: Threshold on difference between intensity of the central pixel and pixels on a circle around this pixel.
 See the algorithm description below.

-    :param nonmaxSupression: If it is true, non-maximum supression is applied to detected corners (keypoints).
+    :param nonmaxSupression: If it is true, non-maximum suppression is applied to detected corners (keypoints).

 Detects corners using the FAST algorithm by E. Rosten (*Machine Learning for High-speed Corner Detection*, 2006).